-There are two ways to recycle glass, metals, plastics and paper in Strongsville: Set your recyclables at the curb for pickup, or drop off items at collection bins.
+There are two ways to recycle glass, metals, cartons, plastics and paper in Strongsville: Set your recyclables at the curb for pickup, or drop off items at collection bins.

 Place your recyclable items in a BLUE BAG at the curb on your regular trash collection day.
 Glass, plastics, cartons and metals can be co-mingled in the same bag.
-Please place papers in blue bags to keep them dry.
+Please place papers in a separate blue bag to keep them dry.
 Blue bags can be purchases at many stores where trash bags are sold, or you may use blue grocery store bags.

 Accepted items include:

 Glass jars and bottles (brown, green and clear)